Scleral Lenses for Keratoconus

 Both rigid gas permeable (GP) lenses and scleral lenses provide the eyes with sufficient oxygen.
 However, scleral lenses provide more comfort and stable vision than traditional GP lenses.
 In most cases, scleral contact lenses are the optimal choice of treatment for patients with keratoconus and irregularly-shaped corneas.

-If you have Keratoconus and are interested in scleral lenses, Dr. David Yoo & Dr. Daniel Quon at Specialty Contact Lens Center at South Coast Optometry can help.
-We serve patients from all over Costa Mesa, Orange County, Newport Beach and Irvine, California, and provides the highest level of care.
+If you have Keratoconus and are interested in scleral lenses, Dr. David Yoo & Dr. Daniel Quon at South Coast Optometry can help.
+We serve patients from all over Costa Mesa, Orange County, Newport Beach and Irvine, California and provides the highest level of care.

 Two Major Benefits of Scleral Lenses for Keratoconus

 Our patients report comfort as the most prominent feature of the scleral lens.
 Throughout the fitting process, we survey our patients on how the lenses feel, and not surprisingly, the usual response we get is “fine” or “I can’t feel them at all”.